 Now, in the brain, where uncountable neural circuits reside, there are several non-material phenomena occurring, such as the information signaling among neural circuits and the non-material value-changing of the metabolic activities, blood circulation activities, mass, energy, entropy, and other physical indices of the neural circuits.
 But the only non-material phenomena that have all of the above properties discussed, especially the properties of being extremely dynamic, information-intensive, and transmittable (information-wise) between neural processes, are the information signaling of neural circuits.
 So, qualia must be or be part of the information signaling of neural circuits.

-Next, the information signaling of a neural circuit consists of information signaling of the whole neural circuit from the neural cell bodies through their axons to the synaptic junctions, but the part that transmits information between neural circuits is the signaling pattern of the signaling at the synaptic junctions.
+Next, the information signaling of a neural circuit consists of information signaling of the whole neural circuit, from the dendrites to the neural cell bodies then through their axons to the synaptic junctions, but the part that transmits information between neural circuits is the signaling pattern of the signaling at the synaptic junctions.
 Thus, of the whole information signaling, the signaling pattern of the information signaling at the synaptic junctions must be the quale – that is, a quale must be the signaling pattern of the information signaling at the synaptic junction.
 For example, when the consciousness neural circuit reads the signaling pattern that is transmitted from the visual quale-bearing neural circuit (physiologically, this is the final-stage visual perception neural circuit) at their synaptic junctions, not from other parts of the signaling, awareness and experience of the visual quale occur.

 But how can signaling patterns be qualia – how can patterns of electrical activities, occurring here and there and now and then in the physical mass of neural circuits, be the visual and other qualia, which appear with phenomenal appearances in our mind – why are they not just blips of signals here and there without any phenomenal appearances occurring?
 How can physical processes like information signaling have phenomenal appearances?
-Is this identity – that signaling patterns are qualia –explicable or predicted by current physical rules?
+Is this identity – that signaling patterns are qualia –explicable and predictable by current physical rules?

 The answer is yes.

-Look at the signaling between neural circuits in the picture below.
-From the view of an outsider who looks at the brain or the third person’s point of view (O), what appears to occur is innumerable electrical signals (red arrows) being sent from neurons in one circuit (A) to neurons in another circuit (B) incessantly and EPSPs or IPSPs occurring at the synaptic junctions here and there almost continuously.
-From this view, those electrical signals and their patterns do not appear to be or be able to be phenomena with phenomenal appearances (i.e., those visual, auditory, emotion, thinking, and other qualia that occur in our mind); they are just lifeless/phenomenal-less, physical, electrical signals.
-But for electrical signals to appear as described, the observer must observe (by using instruments, in general cases) the signals from the outside of the signaling circuits.
-And it is very important to note that, in this view, the information that is in the signaling is not read, it is only looked at!!!
+From the point of view of an outsider who looks at the brain or the third person’s point of view (O), what appears to occur is that innumerable electrical signals (red arrows) are sent from neurons in one circuit (A) to neurons in another circuit (B) incessantly, and EPSPs or IPSPs occur at the synaptic junctions here and there at B almost continuously.
+In this view, those electrical signals and their signaling pattern do not appear to be or be able to be phenomena with phenomenal manifestations (i.e., those visual, auditory, emotion, thought, and other qualia that occur phenomenally in our mind); they are just phenomenality-less, physical, electrical signals and pattern.
+But for the signaling to appear as in this view, the observer must observe (by using instruments, in general cases) it from the outside of the signaling circuits.
+And it is very important to note that, in this view, the information that is in the signaling is not read, it is only looked at!
 We will see that this is different from the following case and that the difference is most crucial.

-An approximate analogy is the working of a cathode-ray tube (see the picture below).
-The beam of electrons representing a beautiful flower streaming out of the emitter does not seem to be any colorful flower (or any picture at all) to an outsider observing the stream from the outside (O) – to him/her, it is just millions of electrons rushing from the emitter to the screen.
-But from the point of view of the receiver of the electron beam (R), if he/she uses the correct kind of screen that can correctly decode the information residing in the electron beam, the image of the beautiful flower sent in the electron beam will appear on the receiving screen!
+The rays of electrons representing a beautiful flower bouquet streaming out of the emitter do not seem to be any colorful flower (or any picture at all) to an outsider observing the streams from the outside (O) – to him/her, they are just millions of electrons rushing from the emitter to the screen, and the pattern of signaling does not seem to be anything close to an image of a flower bouquet, either.
+But from the point of view of the receiver of the electron rays (R), if he/she uses the correct kind of screen that can correctly interact with the electron rays and thus can correctly interpret (decode) the information residing in them, the image of the beautiful flowers sent in the electron rays will appear on the receiving screen!